Factorization of network reliability with perfect nodes I: Introduction and statements: Introduction

 \section{Introduction}

-The $K$-network reliability factorization theorem [Mo] and the reduction transformations (series-parallel, polygon-to-chain [Wo] and delta-star [Ga]) are the key stone of the known factoring algorithms [SC] for the network reliability exact calculation.
-Beside these results and the well known factorization through an articulation point, no other general factorization theorem is known in exact $K$-network reliability calculation.
-This paper gives a new general factorization theorem solving the following problem:
+The network reliability factorization theorem [Mo] and the reduction transformations (series-parallel, polygon-to-chain [Wo] and delta-star [Ga]) are the key stone of the known factoring algorithms [SC] for the exact calculation of network reliability.
+Beside these results and the well known factorization through an articulation point, no other general factorization theorem is known in exact network reliability calculation.
+This paper gives a new general all terminal network reliability factorization theorem solving the following problem:

 \textbf{Problem:} \emph{Given a decomposition of a stochastic graph $G$ by subgraphs $G_{1}$ and $G_{2}$ only sharing nodes, express the reliability of $G$ in terms of the reliabilities of the graphs resulting from $G_{1}$ and $G_{2}$ identifying the common nodes shared by them in all possible ways.}